BayashiPascal/FMB/README.md

 ## Article

-The article about this work is available as a pdflatex generated PDF file ini the Article folder.
+The article about this work is available as a pdflatex generated PDF file in the Article folder.

 ## Example of use